 Grab my meal planning spreadsheet download here!

 This meal plan might sound boring but I promise if you follow my system, it’s not.
-Starting with just pasta on Sunday, Taco Tuesday, soup night every Wednesday and Friday night pizza, we have over half of the dinners made for the week.
+Starting with just pasta on Sunday, Taco Tuesday, soup (or salad in the summer) night every Wednesday and Friday night pizza, we have over half of the dinners made for the week.
 We’re going to rotate every night but Friday night to keep things interesting and I’ll show you how below.
 I keep a list of 8-10 meals for this.
 None of this is set in stone and can easily be swapped out

 Now we have Monday, Thursday and Saturday nights left.

-Mondays I stick with a hot sandwich night.
+I stick with a hot sandwich night.
 We’ll do sloppy joes, meatball subs, cheesesteaks, salmon rolls, gyros, pulled BBQ chicken, chicken salad, sausage subs, burgers and shrimp salad.
 I usually serve it with homemade fries and a veggie for good measure.
 It’s an easy way to start the week, fills everyone up and makes them all happy.

 Tuesdays are for tacos, etc. I make taco salad, beef enchiladas, chicken enchiladas, chicken fajitas, steak fajitas, seafood enchiladas, and tacos: chicken, beef, fish and shrimp.
 I’ll put out a spread of toppings and make spanish rice.
 My hubby loves corn with his Mexican food so that’s usually our veggie of choice in some form.
 I love making Mexican street corn and I can make it every week and nobody ever gets tired of it.

-Thursdays are for skillet meals and sheet pan meals.
+Yay for skillet meals and sheet pan meals.
 We’re almost to the weekend and I want something simple and hands (mostly) off.
 I make lemon orzo shrimp, baked salmon & veggies, cheeseburger casserole, baked potato bar, beef or chicken stir fry, fried rice with shrimp, beef lo mein, chicken ranch pasta and beef stroganoff.
 Most of these meals are stuff with veggies so I don’t have to add any sides.
 Easy for mama, happy villagers!

-Friday is pizza.
+Our favorite meal of the week is pizza.
 Always pizza!
 Same sauce, same toppings.
 We are creatures of habit!

+Comfort day!
 Saturday is for comfort foods or a new recipe I want to try.
 I’ll make salmon cakes, jambalaya, Irish beef stew, shepherd’s pie, meat loaf, pot roast, roasted chicken, chicken or beef pot pies, chicken fried steak.
 All the yummy things I grew up eating.
 They’re all love on a plate!

 ROTATING THE MEALS

 All these lists of meals sound like they could get confusing.
 I created a Google sheet and listed all the meals by day.
 Each week (or month, depending on how much I plan at a time) I go down the list and grab the next meal on the list.
 I highlight the meal so I know I’ve planned it.
-If one of the villagers is wanting something particular that week, I’ll plan that meal instead.
+So, if one of the villagers is wanting something particular that week, I’ll plan that meal instead.
 I go ahead and highlight it so I know it’s in the rotation.
 Using this method, you’ll only eat each meal every 10 weeks.
 Nobody will get bored with repeated meals.

 MAKE IT YOURS